How to Convert Adobe XD Design to WordPress Website in 3 Simple Methods

 Several popular starter themes for WordPress are available, such as Astra and Underscores.
 Evaluate each one based on your project requirements, familiarity with the framework, and design compatibility with Adobe XD.

-Install WordPress on your local development environment using software like XAMPP or through a web hosting provider.
-Install a code editor like Visual Studio Code to edit theme files.
+Install WordPress in your local development environment using software such as XAMPP or a web hosting provider.
+Install a code editor, such as Visual Studio Code, to edit theme files.

 Export assets from Adobe XD, including images, fonts, and icons.
 Measure dimensions, font sizes, and other design specifications for accurate implementation.